 5.3.
 Impersonation of an officer

-Impersonation of a public officer (NRS 199.430) occurs when someone defrauds another by passing him/herself off as a public officer (which includes police officers).
+Impersonation of a public officer (NRS 199.430) occurs when you defraud another by passing yourself off as a public officer.
 In 2012, a person was arrested in Las Vegas for an illegal citizen’s arrest for falsely claiming to the suspect that he was a police officer.5

 Impersonating a police officer is a gross misdemeanor, carrying: